 West Highland Way

-Complimentary copy of the Beauty of Scotland West Highland Way Souvenir Booklet with every booking.
+Complimentary copy of the Beauty of Scotland West Highland Way Souvenir Booklet with every booking (worth £9.95 pounds).

 Gemini Walks Top Tip.
 How many days should I take to walk the West Highland Way?
 The best way to explain it is “if you don’t want to walk any more than 15 miles (24 km) in any one day then you have to take eight days to complete the walk.
 If you can cope with a stage of around 18.75 miles (29.75 km) then you can tackle the walk in seven days.